Best Sushi Restaurants in Loop

 Assorted salmon and tuna nigiri pieces, Spicy tuna maki selections, Inari and gunkan pockets from the self-serve line

-What makes it special: Self-serve, pay-by-weight sushi with over 30 labeled options and a focus on freshness.
+What Makes it Special: Self-serve, pay-by-weight sushi with over 30 labeled options and a focus on freshness.

 A Loop counter spot that’s built for fast, customizable Japanese comfort—poke bowls and ramen that fit a lunch-break timeline.
 It shines when you keep the order focused: one build-your-own bowl with a clean sauce strategy or one ramen bowl with a single add-on, rather than stacking extras that muddy the flavors.